Times of change - the baker hits the road.

 The Bush Bakery is about more than baking outdoors.
 I've written on other forums about some of the other things I've been trying to come to grips with while I've been working here.
 Things like waste.
 The Bush Bakery is as close to a 'zero waste' bakery as I think it is possible to be.
 It is largely a closed loop system.
 On the input side, there are various forms of plastic packaging and so forth which are quite difficult to avoid in the first place, but pretty much every input and output have been thought about in the larger scheme of things.
 Everything has multiple uses on the way to its end point.
 I re-use semolina, for example, three times; first, it is sifted over and under the dough; then, overs are sifted and returned to the container for next use, with any 'scarf', or moistened semolina sifted out and put in the ash bin.
 Finally, when the floor of the oven is swept clean after loading and emptying, the burnt semolina leftover is also put in the ash tin.
 This burnt semolina is used at the end of each firing cycle as fuel.
 It provides a quick burst of flame, and so is useful at various times of the bake when the firebox needs a kick along.

 Waste from re stocking days and workshops is sorted through into incenerables, recyclables and compost.
 My flour bags get used to establish the fire on bake days, as they are made of paper.
 I have also used them for various gardening applications as well.
 I've gradually refined the process of bringing unsold bread from my markets based retail operation into the production process as fuel.
 Thus, I have been able to refine my way of making 'organic coal', or biochar, using waste heat from the oven.
-This biochar is now an essential fuel to power the oven, which is powered by a furnace.
+This biochar is now an essential fuel to power the oven.

-(We discovered 'organic coal' by accident about seven years ago, with one of the first prototype woodfired ovens we made, Bertha.
-A tired baker will sometimes leave a loaf up the back of the oven without noticing.
-When I returned the following morning and swept the decks, the resulting black lightweight coal was thrown in the firebox.
+We discovered 'organic coal' by accident about seven years ago, with one of the first prototype woodfired ovens we made, Bertha.
+A tired baker would sometimes leave a loaf up the back of the oven without noticing.
+The following morning when the decks were swept clean for the day’s bake, a black, lightweight piece of coal was discovered.
+It was thrown in the firebox to dispose of.
 Wow!
 It burned like a bomb!
-It has been fully incorporated into my baking practice now.)

 Flour dust gets up your nose (and later, everywhere else)